OpenTreeOfLife/otcetera/README.md

   * `-q` for quieter than normal output
   * `-t` for trace level (extremely verbose) output

+Unless otherwise stated:

-Unless otherwise stated, the command line tools that need a tree take a filepath to a newick tree file.
+  1. the command line tools that need a tree take a filepath to a newick tree file.
 The numeric suffix of each label in the tree is taken to be the OTT id.
 This accommodates the name munging that some of the open tree of life tools perform on taxonomic names with special characters (because only the OTT id is used to associate labels in different trees)

-### Checking for incorrect internal labels in a full tree

-    otc-check-taxonomic-nodes synth.tre taxonomy.tre

-will check every labelled internal node is correctly labelled.
-To do this, it verifies that the set of OTT ids associated with tips that descend from the node is identical to the set of OTT ids associated with terminal taxa below the corresponding node in the taxonomic tree.

-A report will be issued for every problematic labeling.

-Assumptions:
-  1. synth tree and taxonomy tree have the same leaf set in terms of OTT ids
+  2. a full supertree tree and taxonomy tree have the same leaf set in terms of OTT ids

-  2. each label has numeric suffix, which is treated as the OTT id.
+## Tools for checking a supertree against inputs

 ### Checking for unnamed nodes in a full tree that have no tree supporting them